 Krill are tiny shrimp-like, semi-transparent crustaceans measuring about one inch long and weighing a fraction of an ounce.
 They are in the same class as crayfish, lobsters, woodlice, shrimp, and crabs.

-Moreover, we have over 85 skill species, including Antarctic and Northern krill.
-They all are pelagic, meaning they live in the open sea and congregate in amazingly huge swarms.
-In most cases, the swarms are more than 10,000 individuals per cubic meter.
+They live in the open sea and congregate in amazingly huge swarms.
+In most cases, their dense swarms are more than 10,000 individuals per cubic meter (1 cubic yard).

-Another interesting fact about krill is that they are plankton.
-The term ‘plankton’ refers to organisms that cannot swim against currents and tides because of their size, weakness, or immobility.
-In other words, they are tiny creatures in a state of drift, earning them the unofficial name of drifters.
 Krill are too small and weak to swim.
+They are plankton, that cannot swim against currents and tides because of their size, weakness, or immobility.
 However, like other phytoplankton and zooplankton (two types of plankton), these animals occupy a special place in the global food chain.

 Appearance

-Like other crustaceans, krill are covered in an external skeleton that supports and protects its body, known as an exoskeleton.
-At the same time, they have two main body parts.
+They have two main body parts.
 The first one is the cephalothorax, composed of the fused thorax and head.
 The next one is the pleon (abdomen).
-If you choose, add the tail fan to increase the body parts from two to three.

-Some adult krill measure between 0.4 inches and 0.8 inches.
+Some adults measure between 0.4 inches and 0.8 inches.
 However, some species can grow to up to 5.9 inches.

 Diet

-Some of these zooplankton feed on phytoplankton.
+Some krill feed on phytoplankton.
 Others are omnivorous, meaning they can survive on both plants and animals.
-There are also predatory krill species.
+There are also predatory species.
 They prey mainly on larvae and zooplankton.

 Reproduction

-These sea animals’ breeding seasons vary depending on species, climate, and location.
+The krill breeding season varies depending on the species, climate, and location.

 Threats

 Krill are a critical link in the ocean’s food chain.
-It connects phytoplankton at the bottom of the chain to larger predators at the top.
+They connect phytoplankton at the bottom of the chain to larger predators at the top.

 Krill are not endangered, but over-dependence on them could lead to severe problems in the future.

-Climate change and marine pollution threaten these animals.
-The fact that they are caught frequently in some fisheries worldwide is another potential threat.
+The impact of climate change and marine pollution threaten these animals.
+Scientists believe the fact that they are caught frequently in some fisheries worldwide is another potential threat.
 Currently, krill is an essential food source in the Philippines, Spain, Japan, Russia, and other places.

 - Krill float along ocean currents and waves because they are too small and weak to swim.

-- Krill’s population has dropped by about 80% since the 1970s because of overfishing, disease, and climate change.
+- Their population has dropped by about 80% since the 1970s because of overfishing, disease, and climate change.

-- Krill oil contains omega-3 fatty acids and high levels of proteins.
+- Krill oil and fish oil contains rich omega-3 fatty acids and high levels of proteins.
 Experts believe that these fatty acids can reduce the risk of cardiovascular disease.

 FAQs